I Heard That Noise: Songs

 The opening track, "I Heard That Noise", begins with odd sounds before switching into a piano ballad.
 Stereogum compared "Take It From Me" to work of Nick Drake, especially on the album Bryter Layter.
 "This House" has Quickly, Quickly, continue to add elements and instruments throughout the song, building up to the end.
 "This Room" is a more stripped down song that progresses into noise at the end; it is similar to "I Heard That Noise", which has small drums and a xylophone until it switches to fuzzy guitars and cymbals, eventually returning to its calmer noise by the end.
 "Raven" and "Drawn Away" are generally folk songs with some distortion near the end.
 The album's closing track, "You Are", is a nearly-ten-minute-long song beginning with a love ballad, transitioning into white noise, and then an instrumental melody.

 Release and promotion

 Quickly, Quickly announced I Heard That Noise on January 22, 2025, and concurrently released the first single for the album, "Enything".
-He filmed the music video for the single Panasonic camcorder at the Portland International Airport.
+He filmed the music video for the single on a Panasonic camcorder.
 He released the lyric video to the second single, "Take It From Me", on March 19.